2018 Badminton Asia Junior Championships

 The 2018 Badminton Asia Junior Championships is the 21st edition of the Asia continental junior championships to crown the best U-19 badminton players across Asia.
-This tournament was held in Bintaro, Jakarta, Indonesia, between 14 and 22 July 2018.
+This tournament was held in Bintaro, South Tangerang, Indonesia, between 14 and 22 July 2018.

 Tournament

 The 2018 Badminton Asia Junior Championships was organized by the Badminton Association of Indonesia, sanctioned by Badminton Asia.
 This tournament consists of team and individual events.
 There were 14 teams competing in the mixed team event, which was held from 14–17 July, while the individual events were held from 18–22 July.
 There were 244 athletes from 18 countries across Asia competing in this tournament.

 Venue

 This international tournament was held at Jaya Raya Sport Hall Training Center in South Tangerang, Indonesia.